 Maple Diversity’s campaign that employed tactical event activation to build awareness of MEC (Mountain Equipment Co-op) brand among the Asian diaspora is a classic example of experiential marketing done right.
 A pop-up site in the summer featuring a rock-climbing wall, tents featuring MEC’s products gave the Asian consumer a taste of the outdoors while nudging them towards the brand.
 Having established ourselves as leaders in experiential marketing, in 2019 we hope to soar to greater heights

-Influencer marketing: Using individuals having influence and a large social-media follower count to endorse products was all the rage in 2018, but this year, this trend will come on its own.
-For ethnic audiences, influencer marketing can be an effective vehicle for endorsement.
-Ultimately, it will all depend on picking the right influencer and an equally effective channel.
+Ethnic Influencer marketing: Using individuals having influence and a large social-media follower count to endorse products was all the rage in 2018, but this year, this trend will come on its own.
+For ethnic audiences, culturally connected influencer marketing can be an effective vehicle for endorsement.
+Ultimately, it will all depend on picking the right influencers on the right channels.

 The popularity of 2018’s breakout hit movie Crazy Rich Asians has made it to bridge the gap between mainstream and ethnic marketing.
 Constance Wu (175K followers on Twitter), who plays Rachel Chu and rapper Awkwafina (are two of many influencers who have shot to fame.